Osam Sarfo Estephan's Blog

 Choose not to let things make you irate.

-I know that some people are not feeling great,
+I know that some people are not

 And I know that some people just know how to hate.